zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 Zonemaster is a program designed to help people check, measure and hopefully also understand how the DNS (Domain Name System) works.

-It consists of four components:
+It consists of several components:

   1. Engine - a test framework that supports all functionality to perform DNS tests.
   2. CLI - a command-line interface to the Engine.